richardsun-voyager/TextClassification/README.md

 # TextClassification
 Text classification is an important field of Natural Language Processing(NLP), it can be used to automatically label news, text, comments in order to facilitate online information retrieval.
+This project aims to explore efficient end-to-end models to classify texts in English accurately.

 Text classification invovles three steps:
 - Preprocessing, that is, how to make the texts clean, for example, we can remove the punctuation and typos, or we can take them as signs.